Post updated: December 4, 2020

-For example, maybe that freelance writer on Reddit is able to charge $350 for a 500-word article—but she’s also been a freelancer for 25 years and has numerous bylines in The New York Times.
+For example, maybe that freelance writer on Reddit is able to charge $850 nfor a 500-word article—but she’s also been a freelancer for 25 years and has numerous bylines in big-name publications.
 Much like with a traditional career, she’s able to justify a much higher rate than someone who’s just starting out.

 Other things—like the scope of the actual assignment or the size, budget, and reputation of the company—should also come into play when landing on a price quote.
-A well-established corporation, for example, will have a much higher budget for freelancers than a startup that’s still bootstrapping.
+A well-established corporation, for example, will have a much higher budget for freelancers than a scrappy startup.

 So, remember not to take all of your research as gospel truth.
 There are other factors you should weigh before settling on a rate that makes the most sense for you.

-That’s OK.
-It happens to all of us.
-Even after freelancing for over three years, I still have rates that are somewhat all over the place—and, yes, I still get a little clammy when it comes time for me to quote another price.
+I’ll admit that even after freelancing for all this time, I still get a little clammy when it comes time for me to quote another price.
+That’s normal too.